How to Develop a Perfect Content Marketing Plan?

 Set quarterly goals, not annual ones.
 Annual goals feel too distant.
 Quarterly goals create urgency and allow you to adjust based on what the data tells you.
 Review your content performance every 90 days and reset priorities based on what’s working.

 Track leading and lagging indicators.
 Leading indicators (articles published, email subscribers gained, social engagement) predict future results.
 Lagging indicators (revenue, customer acquisition cost, organic traffic) measure actual outcomes.
 Track both, but make decisions based on the leading indicators because they’re what you can directly influence.
+For a deeper dive into exactly which metrics matter, I’ve written a full breakdown of content marketing KPIs you should track.

 Pro Tip